Access Hollywood, Access Daily: Entertainment series renewed until 2025 - canceled + TV shows renewed | ExBulletin

 Access Hollywood, Access Daily: Entertainment series renewed until 2025 – canceled + TV shows renewed

-Last month we reported that the All access The television series had been canceled after two seasons and will end in June.
-Today, NBCUniversal Syndication Studios announced that the original subscribed series, Access Hollywoodand talk show spin-off Daily access have both been renewed for three seasons and will remain on the air until 2025.
+Last month we reported that the All access The TV series had been canceled after two seasons and will end in June.
+Today, NBCUniversal Syndication Studios announced that the original subscribed series, Access Hollywoodand the talk-show spin-off Daily access have both been renewed for three seasons and will remain on the air until 2025.

 NBCUNIVERSAL RENEWS ACCESS TO HOLLYWOOD AND DAILY ACCESS THROUGH 2025

-UNIVERSAL CITY, California – April 12, 2021 NBCUniversal Syndication Studios has renewed Access Hollywood with its hit daily brand extension talk show, Access Daily through 2025 in nationwide syndication.
-The studio has sold the iconic entertainment news hub to NBC Owned Television Stations, as well as major station groups across the country, for three more seasons, Tracie announced today.
-Wilson, Executive Vice President, NBCUniversal Syndication Studios.
+UNIVERSAL CITY, California – April 12, 2021 – NBCUniversal Syndication Studios has renewed Access Hollywood with its daily brand extension talk show, Access Daily to 2025, in nationwide syndication.
+The studio has sold the iconic entertainment news hub to NBC-owned television stations, as well as major station groups across the country, for three more seasons, Tracie announced today.
+Wilson, executive vice president, NBCUniversal Syndication Studios.

-I couldn’t be more proud of the entire Access Hollywood team and the quality content they produce every day, said Senior Executive Producer Maureen FitzPatrick.
-After the shutdown last March, Access was back on the air with original content within a week, offering up-to-date news on Covid-19, heartwarming stories from people serving their communities and how celebrities give back. .
-Access has been providing viewers with the latest entertainment titles for 25 seasons and I am honored to serve our audiences for another three years.
+I couldn’t be more proud of the entire Access Hollywood team and the quality content they produce every day, said Maureen FitzPatrick, senior executive producer.
+After the shutdown last March, “ Access ” was back on the air with original content within a week, providing up-to-date news on Covid-19, heartwarming stories from people serving their communities and how celebrities give back.
+Access has brought viewers the latest entertainment titles for 25 seasons and I am honored to serve our audiences for another three years. “

-For the 2020-2021 season, Access Hollywood averages over 1.4 million viewers every day, ranking it as one of the best entertainment news programs in syndication.
-Access Hollywood continues to deliver for its local partner stations, including ranking among the top entertainment news programs among key women 25-54 age groups in three of the top four markets, including Los Angeles (KNBC) , Chicago (WMAQ) and Philadelphia (WCAU). .
+For the 2020-2021 season, Access Hollywood averages over 1.4 million viewers every day, which ranks it among the top entertainment news programs in syndication.
+Access Hollywood continues to offer its services to its local partner stations, including ranking among the top entertainment news programs among key women aged 25 to 54 in three of the four major markets, including Los Angeles (KNBC ), Chicago (WMAQ) and Philadelphia (WCAU).
 Access Digital reaches over 4.5 million organic subscribers and is a leader in short form entertainment news.

-In March 2021, Access Hollywood was honored at the annual CultureX Conversation with the Reflet of Inclusion in Television Program Award by Multichannel News and Broadcasting + Cable.
+In March 2021, Access Hollywood was honored in the annual CultureX Conversation with the Reflet of Inclusion in Television Program Award by Multichannel News and Broadcasting + Cable.
 The award recognizes the diversity of its hosts and its coverage of stories about diversity and inclusion in the television industry.
-Additionally, Access Hollywood recently launched its podcast, The Vault, which delves into the archive of interviews from the past 25 years, taking fans back in time to hear what Hollywood’s biggest names had to say when they premiered. interviews, to their first red carpets. and throughout their journey to become big Hollywood stars.
+Additionally, Access Hollywood recently launched its podcast, The Vault, which explores the archives of interviews over the past 25 years, taking fans back in time to hear what Hollywood’s biggest names had to do. say in their first interviews, their first red carpets and throughout their journey to become big Hollywood stars.
 Hosts Scott Evans and Zuri Hall add their own pop culture perspective to these iconic interviews.

 To know where to look: check your local listings

-Access Daily, is an hour-long subscribed daily entertainment news talk show hosted by Mario Lopez, Kit Hoover and Scott Evans.
-Currently in its 11th season, the show features celebrities in the studio and features the country’s biggest entertainment, viral and wellness moments, keeping viewers up to date on all things pop culture.
+Access Daily, is an hour-long daily entertainment news talk show hosted by Mario Lopez, Kit Hoover and Scott Evans.
+Currently in its 11th season, the show features celebrities in the studio and showcases the country’s biggest entertainment, virality and well-being moments, keeping viewers up to date on all things pop culture.

-NBC Owned Television Stations, part of the NBCUniversal Owned Television Stations division of NBCUniversal, includes 12 local television stations and a regional news network serving the country’s largest markets including New York, Los Angeles, Chicago, Philadelphia, Dallas-Fort Worth, San Francisco Bay Area, Boston, Washington, DC, Miami-Fort Lauderdale, San Diego and Connecticut, as well as Puerto Rico.
-The stations produce and broadcast over 17,000 hours of local news and information and corporate journalism programs annually that are important and relevant to the communities they serve, delivering them across multiple online platforms, on social and digital media out of home.
-The division also operates COZI TV (cozitv.com), a nationwide network that brings viewers some of the Americas’ most beloved and iconic blockbuster TV shows and movies, as well as the lifestyle production company, LX.TV, and the internal marketing and promotion company, NBCUniversal Skycastle.
+NBC Owned Television Stations, part of the NBCUniversal Owned Television Stations division of NBCUniversal, includes 12 local television stations and a regional news network serving the country’s largest markets including New York, Los Angeles, Chicago, Philadelphia, Dallas-Fort Worth, San Francisco Bay Region, Boston, Washington, DC, Miami-Fort Lauderdale, San Diego and Connecticut, as well as Puerto Rico.
+The stations produce and broadcast over 17,000 hours annually of local news and corporate news and journalism programs that are important and relevant to the communities they serve, broadcasting them on multiple online platforms, social and digital media away from home.
+The division also operates COZI TV (cozitv.com), a nationwide network that brings viewers some of America’s most beloved and iconic blockbuster TV shows and movies, as well as the style production company of life, LX.TV, and the internal marketing and promotion company, NBCUniversal Skycastle.

 ABOUT NBCUNIVERSAL SYNDICATION STUDIOS